 Supporting our campers with disabilities or accessibility needs

-For our campers with liabilities or additional accessibility needs, whether they be physical, social/emotional, or behavioral we encourage you to learn more about our Inclusion program.
-In our Inclusion program, our staff work with families to learn about the individual camper’s needs and create a plan to help them be successful at camp.
+For our campers with disabilities or additional accessibility needs, whether they be physical, or social-emotional, we encourage you to learn more about our Inclusion program.
+In our Inclusion program, our staff partner with families to learn about the individual camper’s needs and create a plan to help them be successful at camp.
 Learn more about the inclusion program and our other programs for youth with disabilities or additional needs here.

 Supporting our campers with medical needs